The Monthly Efficiency Upgrade: The 60-Minute Ritual That Turns 3% Monthly Gains Into $14K–$21K in Annual Profit

 Average value per improvement: $2,400 monthly (based on his results)

-ROI per improvement: 3.2x-5.3x in the first month alone.
-Compounds infinitely forward.
+ROI per improvement: 3.2x–5.3x in the first month alone, then it compounds going forward.

 Running monthly efficiency upgrades reveals opportunities that operators miss entirely when they’re heads‑down executing.